‘General Hospital’ Spoilers: Marital Woes For Franco & Elizabeth

 — General Hospital (@GeneralHospital) May 4, 2020

-Liz is also a very talented artist, but she hasn’t picked up a paint brush in quite a while.
-She also doesn’t paint for money either.
-The couple is apparently having money troubles and Franco doesn’t feel like Liz understands his view as a true artist when it comes to selling his art work.
+Liz is also a very talented artist, but she hasn’t picked up a paintbrush in quite a while.
+She doesn’t paint for money either.
+The couple is apparently having money troubles and Franco doesn’t feel like Liz understands his view as a true artist when it comes to selling his work.
 That has driven a wedge between them.

 It appears that Nik and Ava’s plan is working.
-Each of them are out to cause some strife in the “Friz” household.
+Each of them is out to cause some strife in the “Friz” household.
 They are trying to manipulate them into drawing closer to their own spouses.
-It’s game they are playing and Liz and Franco are caught in the middle of it.
+It’s a game they are playing, and Liz and Franco are caught in the middle of it.

-Co-Head Writer Dan O’Connor told the print version of Soap Opera Digest that their tension will soon “come to a head.”
+Co-head writer Dan O’Connor told the print version of Soap Opera Digest that the tension will soon “come to a head.”
 He said that it could either make or break their marriage.
-General Hospital spoilers indicate that Liz and Franco will figure out what Ava and Nik are doing and that may just open their eyes quickly.
+General Hospital spoilers indicate that Liz and Franco will figure out what Ava and Nik are doing, and that may just quickly open their eyes.

 Earlier this month, Nikolas ran into Liz at GH right after her argument with Franco.
-She was upset, but Liz also took the time to give her longtime friend some advice on his marriage to Ava and his son Spencer.
+She was upset, but Liz took the time to give her longtime friend some advice on his marriage to Ava, and his son, Spencer.
 Nik is also a comfort to Liz and has been for many years, despite all that he has done that she hasn’t approved of.
 Ava is hoping that they grow even closer as part of their little game.